roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Observability/Monitoring management/Ingress Dashboard.md

 2. In the left-side navigation pane of the ACK console, click **Clusters**.

-3. On the Clusters page, find the cluster that you want to manage and click the name of the cluster, or click **Details** in the **Actions** column.
+3. On the Clusters page, find the cluster that you want to manage and click the name of the cluster or click **Details** in the **Actions** column.
 The details page of the cluster appears.

 4. In the left-side navigation pane of the details page, choose **Workloads** \> **Deployments**.